Society To Explore And Record Christian History

 How does Society To Explore And Record Christian History spend its money?

 Society To Explore And Record Christian History directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Society To Explore And Record Christian History tax-deductible?